 This is the creamiest, coziest tomato gnocchi soup recipe you can imagine!
 Filled with pillowy potato gnocchi and Parmesan, it’s the stuff dreams are made of.

 This post was created in partnership with DeLallo.
 All opinions are our own.

-Food is all about vibe, and this recipe channels all those cozy, comforting, and warm feelings!
-This tomato gnocchi soup recipe is tangy and bright, filled with chewy gnocchi pillows and topped with Parmesan cheese.
+Food is all about vibe, and this recipe channels all those cozy, warm feelings: tomato gnocchi soup!
+It’s tangy and bright, filled with doughy pillows and topped with Parmesan cheese.
 It’s a tribute to our time in Pittsburgh at the headquarters of DeLallo, a family business that makes Italian specialty foods.
 And our visit was just that: cozy, comforting, and warm!
-Alex and I got to go behind the scenes at DeLallo and learn more about what they do: read below about our trip and what inspired this tomato gnocchi soup recipe!
+Alex and I got to go behind the scenes at DeLallo and learn more about what they do.
+Here’s all about our trip and what inspired this tomato gnocchi soup recipe.

 The “stone house” where we stayed